deepjoydas/deepjoydas.github.io/investinmyidea/index.md

 Join me in this audacious pursuit of greatness.
 Together, let us build a legacy that transcends generations and leaves an indelible mark on the annals of history.
 With your investment of US $10 million, we will embark on a journey of innovation, ingenuity, and inspiration unlike any other.
 The future awaits us - let us seize it together, in the heart of Guwahati, where dreams take flight and possibilities are limitless.

-The office setup will be close to Lokpriya Gopinath Bordoloi International Airport Gwuhati [link](https://maps.app.goo.gl/5xZJK2nsDhVaBKMu7)
+The office setup will be close to Lokpriya Gopinath Bordoloi International Airport Gwuhati [link](https://maps.app.goo.gl/5xZJK2nsDhVaBKMu7){: style="color: blue"}

 Please feel free to setup a virtual or face to face meeting with me.